-- 1. A member of district staff will contact parent via telephone for every absence if the parent has not contacted the school in advance. - 2.
-After a student's fifth unexcused absence in any given semester, the school's attendance officer will contact the parents in writing. - 3.
-After a student's seventh unexcused absence in any given semester, the school's attendance officer will schedule a meeting with the student's parents or guardians.
-That meeting will be documented on the attached form. - a.
+- 1. A member of district staff will contact parent via telephone for every absence if the parent has not contacted the school in advance. - After a student's third unexcused absence in any given quarter, the school's attendance officer will schedule a meeting with the student's parents/guardians. - a.
 This meeting must be attended by attendance officer, parents, social worker or principal, and the student (if appropriate) - b.
 The meeting shall be documented - c.
 The meeting shall develop a collaborative plan to assist the student in improving his/her attendance